-Residence Managers have extensive residence life experience and training.
-All Residence Managers are full-time employees of the University who live and work in the residences.
+Residence Life Coordinators have extensive residence life experience and training.
+All Residence Life Coordinators are full-time employees of the University who live and work in the residences.
 They’re responsible for promoting an atmosphere of academic achievement and community and enhancing student learning outside of the classroom.
 They oversee the Dons and Community Leaders in your building.

 Ontario Hall and Perth Hall